jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 * pgAdmin 6.8
 * ArcGIS Pro 3.0

-### Assigned Roles for Deliverable 2
+### Assigned Roles for Deliverable 3

-* Jeanine - Circle/X: Continuing to refine the analysis by cleaning and transforming the dataset to suit the analysis.
-Managed the Github page & README.
+* Jeanine - Square: Managed the Github repository & README.
+Continued to clean and transform the dataset to suit the analysis & created visualizations.
-* Deanna - Square: Focusing on the machine learning model.
-Building off of the preliminary model built in the first segment, continue to refine, train, and test the model.
-Documenting how it ties into the project.
+* Deanna - X: Continued to refine, train and test the machine learning models chosen, created visualizations.
-* Kirsten - Triangle: Upscaling the project's database.
-Created the mockup database and is now leveling it to use the full static dataset.
-Making sure the database is integrated fully and that it interfaces with the project.
-Created a join from two tables and a connection string linking the code to the database.
+* Kirsten - X: Tested database integration, continued to enhance database functions, created visualizations using ArcGIS Pro 3.0.
-* Gilda - X: Create a storyboard of a dashboard that will be used to display the data findings.
+* Gilda - Triangle/Circle: Continued to develop and refine the presentation by working on the storyboard, visualizations and dashboard.
-* Zoe Lackey - Circle: Continuing to refine the analysis & is generating images to use in the presentation and with the dashboard.
+* Zoe Lackey - Triangle/Circle: Continued to develop and refine the presentation by working on the storyboard, visualizations and dashboard.

 ### Data Cleaning & Transforming Process